User interface design fundamentals

 For form elements, display the error inline.
 Garden’s form fields have this style built in and available.

-Zendesk places great emphasis on creating products that are easy to use by people across the world, and we encourage app developers to do the same.
+Zendesk places great emphasis on creating products that are easy to use by people worldwide, and we encourage app developers to do the same.

 -

-Test how other languages will affect the size and spacing of components in your apps.
-For instance, buttons may grow in width and wrap in certain cases.
+Test how other languages affect the size and spacing of components in your apps.
+For example, buttons may expand in width and wrap in certain situations.

 -

-If content needs to wrap to cater for other languages, consider the height of your app and adjust accordingly.
+If content wrapping is necessary to accommodate other languages, consider the height of your app and adjust as needed.

 Further reading

-Learn how Zendesk Garden can be used to create a consistent experience and design and build apps faster.
+Learn how Zendesk Garden can be used to create a consistent experience and expedite the design and development of apps.